 Men are more likely to experience violence from strangers and in a public place; women are most likely to know the perpetrator (often their current or a previous partner) and the violence usually takes place in their home.
 One in six Australian women and one in 19 men have been subjected to physical and/or sexual violence (Australian Institute of Health and Welfare).

-Overall we help victims rebuild and empower their lives and support survivors to become independent, active members of their community and not return to violence.
-Listen to domestic violence survivors stories of strength and success in our podcasts.
-Read poetry by survivors and more about our programs, events, partnerships in our blogs.
+Overall we help victims rebuild and empower their lives and support survivors to become independent, active members of their community and not return to an abusive situation.

 Contact Broken to Brilliant: